Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-Our findings also point to the emergence of an ``intention-to-UX ecosystem'' (Sec. \ref{sec:theme 1.1} \& Sec. \ref{sec: theme 4.4}), where AI mediates between human goals and executable outputs \cite{Meske2025vibecodingreconfigurationintent}.
+Our findings point to the emergence of an ``intention-to-UX ecosystem'' (Sec. \ref{sec:theme 1.1} \& Sec. \ref{sec:theme4.4}), where AI mediates between human goals and executable outputs \cite{Meske2025vibecodingreconfigurationintent}.
+Rather than a linear workflow, this ecosystem consists of interconnected components including human actors (e.g., designers, developers, product managers), prompts as representations of intent, AI systems that generate code and interface elements, generated artifacts such as prototypes and code, and evaluation and debugging processes that feed back into subsequent prompts and design decisions.
+These components interact through iterative feedback loops in which outputs reshape prompts, design decisions, and even initial project goals, making development an ongoing process of intent translation and refinement rather than a sequence of predefined steps.
+The four-stage workflow we identify (Fig. \ref{fig:workflow}) can be understood as the operational structure of this ecosystem, with each stage representing a different configuration of interactions between human intent, AI generation, debugging, and evaluation, and with transitions between stages forming iterative feedback loops that refine both the product and the underlying intent.
 Participants described AI as an amplifier of human intent, shifting focus from pixel-perfection to functionality, orchestration, and strategic judgment.
-While the ease of prompting creates opportunities for code democratization, it also creates challenges since prompt engineering still remains difficult for non-experts \cite{Zamfirescu-Pereira2024designing-llm-prompts,chang2023prompt,Subramonyam2025prompting_genai}.
-We uncover practical prompting strategies that can aid onboarding and adoption, and we encourage tool creators to integrate such guidance directly into their systems (Sec. \ref{sec:theme 1.1}).
-At the same time, the acceleration of prototype creation risks privileging speed, what we see as ``intending the right design'', over reflective exploration of values and alternatives through ``designing the right intention'' (cf., \cite{Tohidi2006rightdesign}).
-Without this layer, design risks premature convergence and homogenization (Sec.\ref{sec:creativityimpact} \& Sec. \ref{sec:overrreliance}), a recurring risk when AI tools are blindly adopted for UX work (cf., \cite{Li2024}).
+While the ease of prompting creates opportunities for code and app democratization \cite{vibe-coding-imperative-2025}, it also creates challenges since prompt engineering still remains difficult for non-experts \cite{Zamfirescu-Pereira2024designing-llm-prompts,chang2023prompt,Subramonyam2025prompting_genai}.
+Within this ecosystem, prompting functions as a critical mediation layer between intent and output, where difficulties in prompting represent bottlenecks that slow iteration and increase reliance on expert users.
+To that end, we uncover practical prompting strategies that can aid onboarding and adoption, and we encourage tool creators to integrate such guidance directly into their systems (Sec. \ref{sec:theme 1.1}).
+At the same time, the acceleration of prototype creation risks privileging speed, what we see as intending the right design'', over reflective exploration of values and alternatives through ``designing the right intention'' (cf., \cite{Tohidi2006rightdesign}).
+These dynamics can be understood as emergent properties of the intention-to-UX ecosystem, emerging from rapid iteration cycles, AI-generated suggestions, and organizational pressures toward efficiency.
+Without this layer, product and UX design cycles risk premature convergence and homogenization (Sec. \ref{sec:overrreliance}), a recurring risk when AI tools are blindly adopted for product design and development work (cf., GenAI perceptions in UX design \cite{Li2024}).